Octopus EV Alternatives for Electric Car Salary Sacrifice in the UK (2026 Guide)

 A scheme limited to new electric vehicles skews towards higher earners.
 Access to used EVs through salary sacrifice extends the tax advantages to employees across all salary levels - and typically comes with faster delivery than new car order lead times.

-If charging benefits require switching to a specific energy provider, a proportion of any workforce will be unable or unwilling to access them.
+If charging benefits require switching to a specific energy provider, a proportion of the workforce will be unable or unwilling to access them.
 Provider-agnostic charging solutions work for every employee, regardless of their existing energy setup.

 Octopus EV vs The Electric Car Scheme: A Direct Comparison